gavz/lucasg.github.io/_posts/2017-11-11-Solving-BlizzardCTF-Challenge.md

 ![That's actually better](/assets/natives_verify_schema.png)

 What's interesting in the verification function is everything coming after the `malloc` instruction depends only on the 32-bit computed "seed" integer which is derived from the input strings representing the clicks' coordinates.
-That means we can try to bruteforce seed values that we return a correct value.
+That means we can try to bruteforce seed values until it returns a correct value.
 After some HexRays and a ad-hoc C program, I found the following valid seed value : `0x33746715`.

 Not shown in the schema, but every click coordinates account for only one byte of the computed 32-bit seed value, so we can try to find matching coordinates for each byte of our valid seed :